At the in-person conference

 WiFi at the conference

-If your institution grants you Eduroam access, you can use this to connect to the Wi-Fi from anywhere on the University of Birmingham campus.
-We strongly recommend you set this up before you arrive.
-Alternatively, use the guest network 'UoB guest wifi' and login by following the on-screen instructions.
+If your institution provides you with Eduroam access, you can use it to connect to Wi‑Fi at Imperial College London.
+We strongly recommend setting this up before you arrive.

 Catering at the conference